 The Masters of Public Health in Nutrition provides interdisciplinary training in public health and nutritional sciences to prepare graduates for careers as public health nutritionists in public health practice, governmental agencies, academic institutions, health care systems and the private sector.
 The degree requires coursework in nutritional sciences, epidemiology, biostatistics, environmental health and health services.
 Successful completion of the MPH requires a practicum and a research-based master's thesis.

-Graduates of the Master of Public Health in Nutrition participate in policy analysis and program development, and design and manage community-wide nutrition education intervention programs.
+Graduates of the MPH in Public Health Nutrition participate in policy analysis and program development, and design and manage community-wide nutrition education intervention programs.

 Application Deadline: Dec.
 1 for Autumn Quarter entry

-Upon satisfactory completion of the MPH in Nutritional Sciences, graduates will be able to:
+Upon satisfactory completion of the MPH in MPH in Public Health Nutrition, graduates will be able to:

 A. Meet the competencies established by the School of Public Health (SPH) and the Council on Education for Public Health (CEPH) for all MPH students.